 Use of Malwarebytes Breach Remediation requires a subscription to one of the following:

 - Malwarebytes Incident Response

 - Malwarebytes Endpoint Detection and Response.

 Download and register Breach Remediation

 - Log into your Nebula console.
-Go to Downloads > scroll down to the Remediation (Unmanaged) section.
-Next to Windows Breach Remediation, click Download.
+Go to Downloads and scroll down to the Remediation (Unmanaged) section.
+Under Windows Breach Remediation, use the dropdown menu to choose the appropriate OS version, then click Download.

-- Extract the Malwarebytes_Breach_Remediation_3.6.x.x folder into the directory of your choice.
+- Extract the Malwarebytes_Breach_Remediation_4.x.x.x folder into the directory of your choice.

 - Get your product license key from the Nebula console.
 In Nebula, select your name in the top-right > Profile > License Information tab.
 Manually copy the license or click the copy to Clipboard icon next to the license key.

-- From an elevated Command Prompt on the desired endpoint, run the following command to register the product:
+- From an elevated Command Prompt, run the following command to register the product:

 mbbr register –key:YOURKEYHERE

 - Run the following command to retrieve the latest malware definitions:

 - The program is now registered and updated.
 Copy the entire Remediation folder to your target machine and run one of the following commands to scan: